 “Applicants were encouraged to design programs or initiatives that explore or address gaps in vaccine utilization and/or communication amongst providers related to the [request for proposal] topic,” Francis A. Farraye, MD, MSc, FACG, AGAF, director of the Inflammatory Bowel Disease Center at Boston Medical Center and chair of the steering committee for the partnership between ACG, AGA, and the Crohn’s & Colitis Foundation, said in the release.
 “These projects were selected for their potential to overcome barriers by helping to identify and establish best practices around improving vaccine utilization and preventive health maintenance for patients with IBD.
 The selected projects also have the potential to be easily replicated, broadly disseminated, and widely adopted within the IBD community.”

-This activity is supported by an educational grant from Fujifilm Medical Systems U.S.A., Inc.
+This activity is supported by educational grants from AbbVie, Inc.; Pfizer, Inc.; and Takeda Pharmaceuticals U.S.A., Inc.